 Students interested in the North Carolina Licensure program may enroll in professional education courses during their sophomore year.
 Freshmen should alert their advisors to their interest in licensure and enroll in general education courses and/or major courses that complement their licensure program.
 Specific options could include:

 Students enrolled in the Engineering Dual Degree Program simultaneously complete a Bachelor of Arts from Meredith (chemistry or math) and a Bachelor of Science from NCSU in one of the corresponding engineering specialties.
-Students interested in pursuing the Engineering Dual Degree Program must indicate this on the Enroll@MC Advising & Registration Form.
-All students eligible for the program begin taking a prescribed set of courses in fall of their freshmen year and are advised to attend either the May 31st or June 21st Enroll@MC event.
-For questions, please contact Dr. Walda Powell.
+Students interested in pursuing the Engineering Dual Degree Program must complete the Engineering Dual Degree Program Declaration of Intent.
+All students eligible for the program begin taking a prescribed set of courses in fall of their freshmen year.
+For questions, please contact Dr. Liz Wolfinger.

 First semester students interested in English as a major should enroll in: